 A number of Santalaceae have three traces in their perianth members, the two lateral traces coming from commissural bundles (Smith & Smith 1943).

 Some Santalaceae have recurrent bundles in the gynoecium, perhaps evidence of receptacular epigyny (Eyde 1975, and references); however, Exocarpus and some other genera have a superior ovary.
-For information on genes expressed during ovule/embryo sac development, see Brown et al. (2010); in taxa with higly reduced ovules genes normally expressed in integuments are expressed immediately in tissues surrounding the embryo sac and in the carpel wall surrounding the loculus.
+For information on genes expressed during ovule/embryo sac development, see Brown et al. (2010); in taxa with higly reduced ovules genes normally expressed in integuments are expressed in the tissues immediately surrounding the embryo sac and in the wall surrounding the loculus.
+Ross and Sumner (2005: Arceuthobium) describe the antipodal end of the embryo sac as being apical on the mamelon, while Zaki and Kuijt (1994: Viscum) show it as being apical; there seems to be variation here (see also Rutishauser 1935).
 Thesium has starchy endosperm.
 Antidaphne seems to have three vascular traces in its cotyledons.

 Phylogeny.
 Der and Nickrent (2005, esp.
 2008; see also Nickrent et al. 1998) found seven well supported clades in Santalaceae (see the groups above), but relationships between these clades are poorly understood; there may be a clade including most of the family except the Cervantesia, Thesium and Comandra clades.
 There is very slight support for a [Cervantesieae + Thesieae] clade, and some support for a [Amphorogyneae + Visceae] clade, etc.